Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 - Windows 10 - The CoffeePotDevice app is a UWP app.
 At this time, no cross-platform version of the app exists
 - PowerShell - The "PrepareMarsIoTHub.ps1" script helps you provision the Azure resources needed by the app.
 - Azure-CLI 2.0 (<a target="_blank" href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli">Install Docs</a>) - This is used by the "PrepareMarsIoTHub.ps1" script to create the resources in Azure.
 - Visual Studio 2015 Community Edition or Later - Used to load the CoffeePotDevice app source code and run it.
+- Device Explorer (Optional) - Follow the instructions to install it on the <a target="_blank" href="https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer">How to use Device Explorer for IoT Hub devices</a> page

 ## Tasks